Image

 REal-World Analyses of Stroke - Thrombus Occlusion REtrieval

-Join a study on stroke treatment and clot removal methods.
+Study on stroke treatment using clot removal techniques.

 Recruiting